rtCamp/Frappe-Manager/docs/commands/ssl.md

 * `--api-token`: Cloudflare API token, scoped to the zones you issue for.
 * `--api-key`: Legacy Global API Key, which grants full account access.
 Requires --email.
 * `--email`: Cloudflare account email.
 Required with --api-key only.
+* `-n, --name`: Label for this credential set, e.g. an account name.
+Omit for the default account.
 * `-s, --show`: Print the stored credentials, secrets masked.
 Writes nothing.
 * `-r, --remove`: Delete the stored credentials.